Routing traffic to private networks

 Managing network routes

 A network route describes a network you want to connect with your NetBird peers.
-It has an identifier, a network range, a routing peer, and some parameters available for managing priority and masquerading.
+It has an identifier, a network range, a routing peer or set of peer groups, and some parameters available for managing priority and masquerading.

 Creating a network route